anchore/syft/README.md

 `podman run -v ./config.json:/config/config.json -e "DOCKER_CONFIG=/config" anchore/syft:latest  <private_image>`

 The below section shows a simple workflow on how to mount this config as a secret into a container on kubernetes.
 1. Create a secret.
-The value of `config.json` is important and it refers to the specification outlined [here](https://github.com/google/go-containerregistry/tree/main/pkg/authn#the-config-file).
+The value of `config.json` is important.
+It refers to the specification outlined [here](https://github.com/google/go-containerregistry/tree/main/pkg/authn#the-config-file).

-Here is the `secret.yaml` file that the pod configuration will consume as a volume.
+Here is and example of the `secret.yaml` file that the pod configuration will consume as a volume.
+The key value `config.json` is important.
+That will be the name of the file on mount into the running pod.
 ```
 # secret.yaml